tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 ### 13. Student Do: Mastering Concatenation (15 min)

-In this activity, students get hands one experiencing combining multiple DataFrames using the `concat` function.
+In this activity, students get hands-on experience with combining multiple DataFrames using the `concat` function.
 The goal of the activity is for students to take dues and membership data from two community organizations and combine the data into a single DataFrame.

 **File:** [mastering_concatenation.ipynb](Activities/13-Stu_Concat_DataFrames/Unsolved/mastering_concatenation.ipynb)